pytorch/xla/docs/source/learn/troubleshoot.md

 access(often due to logging) the value of a tensor before the `mark_step`.

-The executation caused by 1-4 are expected, and we want to avoid 5 by either reduce the frequency of accessing tensor values or manually add a `mark_step` before accessing.
+The execution caused by 1-4 are expected, and we want to avoid 5 by either reduce the frequency of accessing tensor values or manually add a `mark_step` before accessing.